top of page

 Final Reflections

-This Valencia exhibition is more than a stopgap—it offers Sorolla in his home context, and it strengthens my thinking about a documentary exploring the Vision of Spain murals.
+This Valencia exhibition is more than a stopgap.
+It offers Sorolla in his home context and strengthens my thinking about a documentary exploring the Vision of Spain murals.
 The show closes soon (check Fundación Bancaja for dates).
-For anyone pursuing similar work, Valencia repays attention: the city’s light still feels like the raw material of Sorolla’s vision.
+For anyone pursuing similar work, Valencia repays attention.
+The city’s light still feels like the raw material of Sorolla’s vision.

 Comments